hannesdatta/course-dprep/content/docs/modules/week2/_index.md

 ## After the lecture

-- Please work through the RMarkdown part of the tutorial [R for Social Scientists](https://datacarpentry.org/r-socialsci/) (chapter 7, getting started with R Markdown)
+- Please work through the RMarkdown part of the tutorial [R for Social Scientists](https://datacarpentry.org/r-socialsci/) (chapters 6-7: plotting with `ggplot2` and getting started with R Markdown)
 - Optional (for students needing more practice with R/RStudio):
   - Develop your R skills by working on the [Intermediate R on Datacamp](https://www.datacamp.com/courses/intermediate-r) (chapter 1, 2 and 3) course